Foxconn fine for unauthorised China investment likely to be imposed soon - source

 ($1 = 30.7220 Taiwan dollars)

-(Reporting by Jeanny Kao and Yimou Lee; Writing by Ben Blanchard; Editing by Kenneth Maxwell)
+(Reporting by Jeanny Kao and Yimou Lee; Writing by Ben Blanchard; Editing by Kenneth Maxwell and Savio D'Souza)